sqlfluff/sqlfluff/docs/source/configuration.rst

     library_path = sqlfluff_libs

-This will pull in any python modules from that directory and allow sqlfluff to use them for templated.
+This will pull in any python modules from that directory and allow sqlfluff to use them in templates.
 In the above example, you might define a file at `sqlfluff_libs/dbt_utils.py` as:

 .. code-block:: python